0xHashstack/v1-client/README.md

 The first page you will be directed to is the Wallet Connection Page:-

-1. Click on Connect Wallet and then tap on Bravos Wallet.
+1. Click on Connect Wallet and then tap on Braavos Wallet.

 ![image](https://github.com/0xHashstack/zkopen-client/assets/86202585/829453b6-368c-4930-9ac0-e34dde33749d)